Christopher Sieber

-Early life
+Early life and education

-Sieber was born in St. Paul, Minnesota, to Fred and Caron Sieber.
+Christopher Sieber was born in St. Paul, Minnesota, to Fred and Caron Sieber.
 He is the middle child of three.
 Mike, his older brother, was a swimmer, and his younger brother, Marc, was in drama alongside him.
 He is a 1988 graduate of Forest Lake Area High School in Forest Lake, Minnesota, and was inducted into the Forest Lake Schools Hall of Fame in June 2011.
 After graduating, Sieber went to New York City to study at the American Musical and Dramatic Academy.

 Career

 Stage

-Sieber made his off-Broadway debut in a production of the musical A Christmas Carol in 1994.
-Sieber has appeared in several Broadway musicals, including Into the Woods, Monty Python's Spamalot, and Shrek The Musical.
-For his roles in Spamalot and Shrek The Musical, Sieber was nominated for a Tony Award.
+Sieber made his Off-Broadway debut in a production of the musical A Christmas Carol in 1994.
+Sieber has appeared in several Broadway musicals, including Into the Woods, Monty Python's Spamalot, Shrek The Musical and Company.
+For his roles in Spamalot and Shrek The Musical, Sieber was nominated for the Tony Award for Best Featured Actor in a Musical, first at the 59th Tony Awards in 2005 and then at the 63rd Tony Awards in 2009.

 On June 1, 2007, Sieber sang tenor in the world premiere of Eric Idle's Not the Messiah (He's a Very Naughty Boy) in Toronto.

-On January 31, 2014, it was announced that Sieber would be joining the company of Matilda the Musical on Broadway as Miss Trunchbull starting performances on March 18.
+On January 31, 2014, it was announced that Sieber would be joining the company of Matilda the Musical on Broadway as Miss Agatha Trunchbull starting performances on March 18.
 However, due to a hand injury sustained in rehearsals, he did not start performances until April 18.

+In 2016, Sieber joined the cast of The Prom as Trent Oliver in the out-of-town tryout at Atlanta’s Alliance Theatre, and continued in the role at Broadway’s Longacre Theatre from October 2018 to August 11, 2019.

+On March 4, 2024, it was announced that Sieber would join the cast of Death Becomes Her as Ernest Menville in its preview run at Chicago's Cadillac Palace Theatre.
+Performances started on April 30, 2024 before the show transferred to Broadway later that year.

 Television

-In 1998, Sieber made his television debut playing Kevin Burke, father to the Olsen twins on the ABC sitcom Two of a Kind.
+In 1998, Sieber made his television debut playing Kevin Burke, father to Mary-Kate Burke (Mary-Kate Olsen) and Ashley Burke (Ashley Olsen) on the ABC sitcom Two of a Kind.
 The series lasted for one season before its cancellation.
-From 2003 to 2004, Sieber returned to ABC for It's All Relative, in which he and John Benjamin Hickey played same-sex parents to Maggie Lawson; other co-stars in the series included Reid Scott, Harriet Sansom Harris, and Lenny Clarke.
+From 2003 to 2004, Sieber returned to ABC for It's All Relative, in which he and John Benjamin Hickey played Simon Banks and Philip Stoddard, same-sex parents to Liz Stoddard-Banks (Maggie Lawson); other co-stars in the series included Reid Scott, Harriet Sansom Harris, and Lenny Clarke.
 In 2007, Sieber portrayed an eccentric zoologist for NBC comedy pilot Wildlife, which was not ordered by the network.
 In 2010, Sieber led the ABC comedy pilot It Takes a Village alongside Leah Remini and Cheyenne Jackson.
 In addition to these roles, Sieber has also had guest-starring roles in series such as Sex and the City, Pushing Daisies, Law & Order: Special Victims Unit, and several episodes of The Good Wife.